-95 Case 26/76, United Brands v Commission [1978] ECR 207, par.
-65. The Court states that dominance is "a position of economic strength enjoyed by an undertaking which enables it to prevent effective competition being maintained on the relevant market by affording it
+3.2.2 Market Power/Dominant Position: Single Entity Dominance According to PCA, Section 4(g), a dominant position "refers to a position of economic strength that an entity or entities hold which makes it capable of controlling the relevant market independently from any or a combination of the following: competitors, customers, suppliers, or consumers."
+This resembles the definition in United Brands, although slightly altered.
 Nevertheless, the main essence of United Brands is quite evident in the PCA definition and is the PCC's point of assessment.
 EU case law was yet again adopted as a statutory definition in the PCA provision.

-The threshold for the presumption of dominance is when an entity has approximately 50% of the relevant market.96 The PCC may alter this threshold depending on the sector concerned.
+The threshold for the presumption of dominance is when an entity has approximately 50% of the relevant market.
+The PCC may alter this threshold depending on the sector concerned.
 Based on this observation, the Philippine standard seems to be more lenient compared to other jurisdictions.
 For example, the EU presumption for market dominance is set at 40%.
 Additionally, PCC also takes into consideration a non-exclusive list of other factors, as seen in Rule 8, Section 2 of the PCA IRR, in its assessment.
 Some of these considerations are summarized below: